Kempten (Allgäu) Hauptbahnhof: History

 The Kempten bypass railway was opened on 1 July 1907, which relieved the terminal station of through traffic (particularly freight).
 The bypass connected lines from Neu-Ulm, Kaufbeuren and Pfronten to the line to Immenstadt.
 An arched 155-metre bridge, made of tamped concrete and a main vault with a clearance of 64.5 metres, crossed the Iller at a height of 33 metres.
 North of the bridge, two tamped-concrete bridges were built on the access line to the station.
 The wood truss bridge formerly used by the line was converted into a road bridge.
 A marshalling yard was built on the bypass line to assemble freight trains from Bavaria and neighbouring countries in the northeast to Lake Constance, Switzerland and southwestern Europe; it had a capacity of 1,200 wagons per day.
 At the same time, the engine depot was moved about two kilometres from the station to south of the marshalling yard.
 The yard became less important in 1933, because long-distance freight trains used the newly-electrified Ulm–Augsburg line and avoided the hilly Allgäu line.

-Some express trains began running on the bypass line in 1912, and all express trains began operating on on the bypass line during the winter of 1925/1926.
+Some express trains began running on the bypass line in 1912, and all express trains began operating on the bypass line during the winter of 1925/1926.
 Trains stopped at Kempten-Hegge station, which was connected by shuttle trains or railbuses to the Hauptbahnhof 3.6 km away.

 During the 1960s, the Kempten station handled about 10,000 daily passengers; forty percent were through traffic, 20 percent were transferring passengers, and 40 percent were local traffic.
 It was served by 200 passenger trains and 42 freight trains daily.